d3kryption/narrative-documentation/docs/interaction/installation/collision-settings/index.md

 ---
-sidebar_label: 'Collision not working'
+sidebar_label: 'Collision settings'
-sidebar_position: 1
+sidebar_position: 5
 ---

-# Collision not working
+# Collision settings

 Narrative Interaction works by firing a line trace from the center of the camera forward.
 This line trace is set to detect anything that is set to block Visibility Traces.